"Bad CX is about what companies want. Mediocre CX is about what companies do. Really great CX is about how the company works."

 Topics covered include:

-Ben Goodey: I'll just start by saying thank you for coming on and welcome to the State of Customer Service Podcast.
+Ben Goodey: I'll just start by saying thank you for coming on and welcome to the Support Insights podcast.

 Augie Ray: Thank you.